The Meaning and History Behind Natural Jade

-Many cultures in the world, have prized jade for it's appearance, properties and it's believed spiritual benefits.
-But many do not know much more about it than that it's beautiful green color.
-Here, we hope to take you through some of the most common questions!
+Many cultures in the world have prized jade for it's appearance, properties and it's believed spiritual benefits.
+Many do not know much more about it than that it's beautiful green color.

 "Perhaps no other gemstone has the same aura of mystery as Burmese jadeite." - Richard W. Hughes. and fellow authors said in their research article: "BURMESE JADE: THE INSCRUTABLE GEM", published by the GIA.

 And that's exactly right, the stone jade (Nephrite and Jadeite) has been prized by many in Asia and part of Asian culture for centuries.
 The use has been dated back thousands of years, including when jade was used for thing such as tools, arrowheads or even ornamental pieces for it's toughness, vibrant color, and hardness among other things.
 And nowadays, the precious gem is used for fine jewelry making, carvings and even a sound investment option.

 But the use and origin of the gem was foreign to westerners.

 "In 1863, French mineralogist Alexis Damour analyzed bright green jades from then-Burma.
 When he found these samples to be different from what was called Chinese jade (usually amphibole jade, or nephrite), he named the mineral jadeite (Damour, 1863)."
 (Hughes, 2000).

 While in Chinese, the precious gem is called Yu (玉).
 "To the Chinese, jade was traditionally defined by its “virtues,” namely a compact, fine texture, tremendous toughness and high hardness, smooth and glossy luster, along with high translucency and the ability to take a high polish (Wang, 1994)."
 (Hughes, 2000).
 Those qualities are why the stone was one time used for the imperial seal of China.